Chunjeho/Python-Note/Python Jobs/README.md

 More than **4600 jobs** (precisely, 4666 jobs) are existed in those websites.
 (JUL/21/2020)

 ## Other
-You can see a job table by downloading pythonJobs.xlsx or jobs.csv fule
+You can see a job table by downloading pythonJobs.xlsx or jobs.csv file